A probabilistic approach to drift estimation from stochastic data

+Stationarity of $\mu_{stat}$ means that if $X_0$ is distributed according to $\mu_{stat}$, then so will be $X_t$ for every $t\geq 0$.
+Stationary measures are the stochastic analog of \emph{ergodic measures} in deterministic dynamical systems, and is one of the pillars of data-driven studies of stochastic systems.
+Stationarity is empirically observed in most systems, although it has been theoretically proven only under certain sets of conditions \cite[e.g.]{HuangEtAl2015integral, harris1956existence, HuangEtAl2018concn}.
+Assumption \ref{A:1} guarantees that the solution $X(t)$ is a stationary Markov process.
+This means that the conditional distribution of $X_{t_2}$ with respect to (w.r.t.) its location at a time $t_1<t_2$, only depends on the time elapsed $t_2 - t_1$.

+A Markov process can be alternatively studied by the continuous transformation it induces on probability measures.
+Recall that the distribution of $X_t$ is determined by that of $X_0$.
+If the distribution of $X_0$ is absolutely continuous w.r.t. the Lebesgue volume measure on $\real^d$, then the same will be true for $X_t$ for every $t>0$.
+Thus an SDE induces a dynamics on the space of probability densities as well.
+This dynamics or continuous transformation of the densities can be tracked by the \emph{forward Kolmogorov operator} $\calL$.
+This a second order differential operator whose action on a $C^2$ \footnote{Recall that a function is called $C^r$ if it is $r$-times differentiable, and its first $r$ derivatives are continuous.} function $g$ is given by

-Then $X(t)$ is a staionary Markov process as well.
-One of the basic tenets of the theory of Markov processes is that the derivative of the conditional expectations of a stationary Markov process is provided by the generator $\calL$ \citep[][Cor 160]{ShaliziKontorovich2010} :
+where $A(x) = 0.5 G(x) G(x)^T$ is the $d\times d$ covariance matrix.
+One of the pillars of the theory of Markov processes is that the derivative of the conditional expectations of a stationary Markov process is provided by the generator $\calL$ (see \cite[Cor 160]{ShaliziKontorovich2010}) :

-In the case of an SDE, the generator is the forward Kolmogorov operator $\calL$.
-Its action on a $C^2$ function $g$ is given by :
+Equation \eqref{eqn:deriv_exp:1} is a combination of a second order differential operator, the measure theoretic operation of conditional expectation, and a time derivative.
+It provides a bridge between statistical properties, (i.e. the distribution of the data), and differential properties (i.e., the drift).